The ApolloScape Open Dataset for Autonomous Driving and its Application: Experiments

-For evaluating an video input, we setup a baseline of performing RNN directly on the GPS/IMU signal, and as shown at 'Pose RNN w/o CNN', the estimated $\ve{t}$ is even better than pose CNN, while $\ve{r}$ is comparably much worse.
+When having an video input, we first evaluate a simple baseline which refines the GPS/IMU with Kalman filter~\cite{kalman1960new}, \ie~'Noisy pose w KF', which reasonably reduces the errors.
+Then, we setup a baseline of performing RNN directly on the GPS/IMU signal, and as shown at 'Pose RNN w/o CNN', the estimated $\ve{t}$ is even better than pose CNN, while $\ve{r}$ is comparably much worse.
 This meets our expectation since the speed of camera is easier to capture temporally than rotation.
-Another baseline we adopt is performing Kalman filter~\cite{kalman1960new} to the output from Pose CNN by assuming a constant speed which we set as the averaged speed from training sequences.
+Another baseline we adopt is performing to the output from Pose CNN by assuming a constant speed which we set as the averaged speed from training sequences.
 As shown at 'Pose CNN w KF', it does improve slightly for translation, but harms rotation, which means the filter over smoothed the sequence.
 Finally when combining pose CNN and RNN, it achieves the best pose estimation both for $\ve{t}$ and $\ve{r}$.
 We visualize some results at \figref{fig:results}(a-c).
 Finally at bottom of \tabref{tbl:pose}, we list corresponding results on Dlake dataset, which draws similar conclusion with that from Zpark dataset.